Unleash/unleash/website/docs/reference/environments.md

 - **/api/admin/features** - _deprecated (scheduled for removal in Unleash v5.0).
 The [old feature flags admin API](/reference/api/legacy/unleash/admin/features.md) still works, but strategy configuration will be assumed to target the “default” environment._
 - **/api/admin/projects/:projectId/features** - New feature API to be used for feature flags which also adds support for environments.
 See [the documentation](/reference/api/legacy/unleash/admin/features.md) to learn more.

-## Plan Differences

-### Open-Source (free)

-- Will get access to two preconfigured environments: “development” and “production”.
-Existing users of Unleash will also get an additional “default” environment to simplify the adoption of environments.
-- Will be possible to turn environments on/off for all projects.

-### Pro (commercial)

-- Will get access to two preconfigured environments: “development” and “production”.
-Existing users of Unleash will also get an additional “default” environment to simplify the adoption of environments.
-- Will be possible to turn environments on/off for the default project.

-### Enterprise (commercial)

-- Will get access to two preconfigured environments: “development” and “production”.
-Existing users of Unleash will also get an additional “default” environment to simplify the adoption of environments.
-- Will be possible to turn environments on/off for all projects
-- Will be allowed to update and remove environments.
-- Will be allowed to create new environments and clone existing environments.

-## Rollout Plan

-- **Unleash v4.2** will provide _early access_ to environment support.
-This means that it can be enabled per customer via a feature flag.
-- **Unleash v4.3** plans to provide general access to the environment support for all users of Unleash (Open-Source, Pro, Enterprise).